-- the consolidated balance sheets as at December 31, 2022 and 2021; - the consolidated statements of comprehensive loss for the years then ended; - the consolidated statements of changes in shareholders' deficiency for the years then ended; - the consolidated statements of cash flows for the years then ended; and - the notes to the consolidated financial statements, including a summary of significant accounting policies.
+- the consolidated balance sheets as at December 31, 2023 and 2022; - the consolidated statements of comprehensive loss for the years then ended; - the consolidated statements of changes in shareholders' deficiency for the years then ended; - the consolidated statements of cash flows for the years then ended; and - the notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2022 and 2021, and its consolidated financial performance and consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2023 and 2022, and its consolidated financial performance and consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").